-As previously posted, IFWG Publishing International is very excited to collaborate with IFWG Publishing Australia for the publication of a unique, ‘what if’ anthology in early 2018, titled ‘Sherlock Holmes and Doctor Was Not’.
+We have previously announced the acquisition of a ‘what if’ anthology, titled ‘Sherlock Holmes and Doctor Was Not’, edited by Christopher Sequeira.
 The premise is simple enough; what if Sherlock Holmes had a different offsider than Doctor Watson?

 Leslie S. Klinger Foreword: ‘Sherlock Amongst the Doctors’